defano/wyldcard/README.md

 ## Functions

 Like a command, a function directs HyperTalk to perform some task.
-However, functions represent (return) a value, and therefore can appear as a term in an expression.
+However, functions return a value and can therefore appear as a term in an expression.
 For example, `3 / the average of "1, 2, 3"` is a legal expression.

 HyperCard provides a suite of built-in functions as well as the ability for a user to script new ones of their own creation.